Great Leap Forward: Causes of the famine and responsibility for it

-Net grain exports, principally to the U.S.S.R., rose from 2.7 million tons in 1958 to 4.2 million in 1959, and in 1960 fell only to the 1958 level.
-In 1961, 6.8 million tons were actually imported, up from 66,000 in 1960, but this was still too little to feed the starving.
-Aid from the United States was refused for political reasons.
-The rest of the world, which could have responded easily, remained ignorant of the scale of the catastrophe.
-Aid to the needy in the countryside totaled less than 450 million yuan per annum, or 0.8 yuan per person, at a time when one kilo of rice on the free market was worth 2 to 4 yuan.
-Chinese Communism boasted that it could move mountains and tame nature, but it left these faithful to die.

-During a secret meeting in Shanghai in 1959, Mao demanded the state procurement of one-third of all grain to feed the cities and satisfy foreign clients, and noted that "If you don't go above a third, people won't rebel."
-In the context of discussing industrial enterprises, Mao also stated at the same meeting:

-When there is not enough to eat people starve to death.
-It is better to let half of the people die so that the other half can eat their fill.

-However, Anthony Garnaut clarifies that Dikötter's interpretation of Mao's quotation, "It is better to let half of the people die so that the other half can eat their fill." not only ignores the substantial commentary on the conference by other scholars and several of its key participants, but defies the very plain wording of the archival document in his possession on which he hangs his case.

 Benjamin Valentino writes that like in the USSR during the famine of 1932–33, peasants were confined to their starving villages by a system of household registration, and the worst effects of the famine were directed against enemies of the regime.
 Those labeled as "black elements" (religious leaders, rightists, rich peasants, etc.) in any previous campaign were given the lowest priority in the allocation of food, and therefore died in the greatest numbers.
 Drawing from Jasper Becker's book Hungry Ghosts, genocide scholar Adam Jones states that "no group suffered more than the Tibetans" from 1959 to 1962.

 Ashton, et al. write that policies leading to food shortages, natural disasters, and a slow response to initial indications of food shortages were to blame for the famine.
 Policies leading to food shortages included the implementation of the commune system and an emphasis on non-agricultural activities such as backyard steel production.
 Natural disasters included drought, flood, typhoon, plant disease, and insect pest.
 The slow response was in part due to a lack of objective reporting on the agricultural situation, including a "nearly complete breakdown in the agricultural reporting system".